 A Christmas Carol was first published at Christmas in 1843.
 It was immediately a huge success, and it has remained a very popular Christmas story ever since.
 Once upon a time - of all the good days in the year, on Christmas Eve - old Scrooge sat busy in his counting-house.
-It was cold, bleak, biting them.
-The city clocks had only just gone three, but it was quite dark already; it had not been light all day; and candles were flaring in the breasts, and stamping their feet upon the pavement-stones to warm outside, go wheezing up and down, beating their hands upon their weather: foggy withal: and he could hear the people in the court dozen of months presented dead against you?
-If I could work my will,' balancing your books and having every item in 'em through a round Christmas," on his lips, should be boiled with his own pudding, and said Scrooge, indignantly, 'every idiot who goes about with "Merry buried with a stake of holly through his heart.
-He should!'
+It was cold, bleak, biting keyhole, and was so dense without, that although the court was of the narrowest, the houses opposite were mere phantoms.
+To see the dingy them.
+The city clocks had only just gone three, but it was quite dark already; it had not been light all day; and candles were flaring in the thought that Nature lived hard by, and was brewing on a large scale. breasts, and stamping their feet upon the pavement-stones to warm cloud come drooping down, obscuring everything, one might have outside, go wheezing up and down, beating their hands upon their windows of the neighbouring offices, like ruddy smears upon the weather: foggy withal: and he could hear the people in the court palpable brown air.
+The fog came pouring in at every chink and Bah!
+Humbug!

-The door of Scrooge's counting-house was open that he might keep his eye upon his clerk, who in a dismal little cell beyond, a sort of tank, was
+The door of Scrooge's counting-house was open that he might keep his eye upon his clerk, who in a dismal little cell beyond, a sort of tank, was details for Dickens' story.
+Work with your partner and make a list of all the details which emphasise that Scrooge is mean.